Super Therm and Reflectivity, Emissivity and Heat Load for Solar Reflective Index

 Even when dirty, Super Therm® won’t allow the infrared heat to physically load into the coating unlike other paints that rely on being clean, new and bright white.

-Additionally with all this heat protection you get the highest rated surface flame spread protection as tested by NASA with a 20 year SPI Coating manufacturer guarantee.
+Additionally with all this heat protection you get the highest rated surface flame spread protection as tested by NASA and lasts over 20 years.

 For thousands of years, natural ceramics have proven they can withstand heat and the elements without deterioration which is not in the makeup of synthetic paints.

 4 ceramics specifically formulated to work together are a proven powerful combination to block solar heat for energy efficiency and safety.

 Super Therm® Ceramic Solar Heat coating is unlike any heat reflective or ceramic paint in the world…it doesn’t load the heat and works all the time, every time, no matter the conditions or temperature, guaranteed!